 When it comes to the marketplaces established on Flow, NBA Top Shot is by far one of the most successful examples.
-As of writing, its daily trade volume constitutes $1.1M and the number of transactions exceeds 106K per day.
-Overall, it has facilitated over 3 million transactions since its public beta testing phase which took place in October 2020.
+In May 2022, it was reported that the marketplace surpassed $1 billion in all-time sales.
 Some other Flow-powered projects include TuneGO, BloctoBay, and xtingles.

 Flow also comes with its own set of APIs and provides all-encompassing guidelines on how to use them.

 Binance Smart Chain (BSC) is a blockchain that runs in tune with the Binance Chain.
 Yet, compared to the latter, it possesses an advanced smart contract functionality (supported by Solidity and Vyper) that is possible thanks to its compatibility with the Ethereum Virtual Machine (EVM).
 This logic has been implemented with the purpose of leaving the high throughput on the Binance Chain unchanged while introducing robust smart contract functionality into the ecosystem.
 Essentially, BSC isn’t either a Layer 2 or off-chain scalability solution — it’s a totally independent blockchain able to function even if Binance Chain goes down.